HTY2003/KiBoard/README.md

 Machine Learning Virtual Keyboard

 ## Plan
+1. Perform image segmentation on the images to remove any distracting background features.

-1. Use Principal Component Analysis to quickly train a classifier for Histograms of Oriented Gradients.
+2. Use (Fisher's) Linear Discriminant Analysis to quickly train hand classifiers for Histograms of Oriented Gradients.

-2. Also use PCA to train a classifier for Local Binary Patterns.

-3. Use Adaboost to combine differently shaped HOG classifiers and the LBP into a "boosted" classifier.
+3. Use Adaboost to ensemble differently shaped HOG classifiers into a "boosted" classifier.

+4. Use image segmentation to also find the shadows of the hands

+5. Perform steps 2 and 3 for the shadows too.

-4. PROFIT
+6. PROFIT

+## Progress
+### Things to be done
+* LDA
+* Image segmentation
+* Collecting big dataset
+* Adaboost
+* Shadow version of everything

+### Things already done
+* HOG

+### Overall Progress: 10%